-- contracting with food service vendors that utilize locally grown, locally processed and unprocessed foods from growers engaged in sustainable agriculture practices; - school wide recycling programs; and - Bridges has its own gardening program that takes place in the community garden near the school
+- contracting with food service vendors that utilize locally grown, locally processed and unprocessed foods from growers engaged in sustainable agriculture practices;

+- school wide recycling programs; and

+- School Garden

+- Water bottle filling stations

 Physical Education and Physical Activity

 Bridges PCS acknowledges the positive benefits of physical activity for student health and academic achievement.
 It is the goal of Bridges PCS that students engage in the recommended 60 minutes per day of physical activity.
 Additionally, recognizing that physical education is a crucial and integral part of a child's education, we will provide opportunities to ensure that students engage in healthful levels of vigorous physical activity to promote and develop the students' physical, mental, emotional, and social well-being.